mauzeh/drubehat/README.md

 Drubehat
 ========
-Boilerplate configuration for using Behat with your Drupal 7 site.
+Get started with Behat and Drupal easily.

 Installation
 ========